ibexa/documentation-developer/docs/getting_started/troubleshooting.md

 ## Upload Size Limit

-To make use of PlatformUI, you need to define the maximum upload sizeto be consistent with the maximum file size defined in the Content Type using a File, Media or Image Field Definition.
+To make use of the Back Office, you need to define the maximum upload sizeto be consistent with the maximum file size defined in the Content Type using a File, Media or Image Field Definition.

 This is done by setting `LimitRequestBody` for Apache or` client_max_body_size` for Nginx.